shopware5/devdocs/source/blog/_posts/2016-02-26-managing-ant-complexities.md

 What you see here of course was the result of a longer period of trial and error.
 But the end result looks promising enough to last for the next year or two at least.
 It is easier to understand, debug and develop the scripts.
 With no end in sight on when it will no longer scale.

 Would I do it again like this on my next project?
 I am actually not sure...
-What I definitely take away here is that Ant scripts can scale and can be readable but for a small project actually the more common solution to just create targets might be enough.
+What I definitely take away here is that Ant scripts can scale and can be readable -
+but for a small project the more common solution to just create targets might be enough.
 Only time will tell.